 This course covers audit theory and practice.
 It emphasizes applying audit theories and procedures in the examination of a company’s financial statements by a certified public accountant.
-Other assurance, attestation and internal auditing services are also covered.
+Auditing standards, professional ethics, legal responsibilities, and current auditing trends are discussed.

 Upon completion of this course, students are expected to be able to do the following:

-Explain the relationship between audit evidence and audit risk and identify and explain the components of audit risk.
+- Explain the relationship between evidence and audit risk, and identify and explain the components of audit risk.

 - Apply audit methods and techniques used in practice today.

 - Perform appropriate analytical procedures for various audit types.